navapbc/template-infra/docs/infra/set-up-custom-domains.md

 nslookup -type=NS <HOSTED_ZONE>
 ```

-### 4. Configure custom domain for your application

-Define the `domain_name` for each of the application environments in the `app-config` module.
+### 4. Create DNS A (address) records to route traffic from the custom domain to the application's load balancer

+Within the `app-config` directory (e.g. `infra/<APP_NAME>/app-config`), each environment has its own config file named after the environment.
+For example, if the application has three environments `dev`, `staging`, and `prod`, it should have corresponding `dev.tf`, `staging.tf`, and `prod.tf` files.

+In each environment config file, define the `domain_name`.

 The `domain_name` must be either the same as the `hosted_zone` or a subdomain of the `hosted_zone`.
 For example, if your hosted zone is `platform-test.navateam.com`, then `platform-test.navateam.com` and `cdn.platform-test.navateam.com` are both valid values for `domain_name`.

-### 5. Create DNS A (address) records to route traffic from the custom domain to your application's load balancer

-If created after....

-Run the following command to create the A record that routes traffic from the custom domain to the application's load balancer.
+### 5. Update the application service

+To apply the changes, run the following command for each environment:

 ```bash
 make infra-update-app-service APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>
 ```

-### 6. Repeat for each application

-If you have multiple applications in the same network, repeat steps 4 and 5 for each application.
+`APP_NAME` needs to be the name of the application folder within the `infra` folder.
+By default, this is `app`.

+`ENVIRONMENT` needs to be the name of the environment.

 ## Externally managed DNS

+--- @TODO create ticket to make this a local that is derived from hosted_zone

-If you plan to manage DNS records outside of the project, then set `network_configs[*].domain_config.manage_dns = false` in [the networks section of the project-config module](/infra/project-config/networks.tf).
+If DNS records are managed externally outside of the project, set `network_configs[*].domain_config.manage_dns = false` in [the networks section of the project-config module](/infra/project-config/networks.tf).